peachch/rdme/june_DNa8.md

 > __Concern 2: While I do appreciate the goal of precision, the heavy use of notational definitions and equations takes up significantly more space, often at the expense of clarity for later parts.
 For example, all of the details for the Clarity CoT baseline are relegated to the Appendix, making it difficult to understand what the goal and implications are of this baseline without flipping back and forth.
 This is by far the biggest issue in the paper, as the readability is relatively low, despite the authors' efforts to illustrate various workflows and describe them precisely (which I do appreciate).__

-Thanks for your suggestion.
+Thanks for your suggestion!
 We will consider moving it to the main body when we have more space.
-The reason we relegated it to the appendix earlier was that ClarityCoT is a variation of ClarityETHIC used for LLM, and the major concepts between them are the same.
+The reason we relegated it to the appendix was that ClarityCoT is a variation of ClarityETHIC used for LLM, and the major concepts between them are the same.
 Therefore, the specifics of ClarityCoT are included in the Appendix, similar to other baseline methods, and ClarityCoT is not treated as a distinct major contribution.

 > __Concern 3: The comparisons aren't always fair.
 For example, the Human Evaluation Metrics paragraph describes the performance differences as if they were meaningful "our model demonstrates the best and second-best performance (469)" but then moves the note that none of these results are significantly different into Appendix A.6.
 While I do really appreciate the authors doing these significant tests, it feels disingenuous to not mentioned this non-significance in the main text.__

-Good suggestion, and we will revise it.
-Please see the __Common Response 4__.
+Good suggestion, and we will revise it!
+Please see the Common Response 4.

-Otherwise, there seems to be some misunderstanding here.
+In addition, there seems to be some misunderstanding here.
 The p-values of T5-large, Flan-T5-large, and BART-large are less than 0.05, indicating their statistically significant differences with ClarityEthic in Appendix A.6.

 > __Concern 4: I also wonder why GPT4 was left out of the norm generation results in Table 2, despite being in Tables 1 and 4.
 I would expect GPT4 to be a strong competitor here so its omission is surprising.__